vccw-team/boilerplate-behat-wordpress/README.md

 ## How to try

-If you have a [VCCW](http://vccw.cc/) based environment it is easy to try.
+If you have a [VCCW](http://vccw.cc/) based environment, it is easy to try.

 But if you don't have it, please see [customizing](#customizing) section.